ryanwolhuter/the-happy-path/test/proposal.md

 - text input: action name
 - text input: action scope / just use the selected scope in editor
 - text input: input field name
+- field type:

-- dropdown: field type, one of: PHScalars, array of PHScalar, custom type from there we can create `myFieldName: MySelectedType`
+dropdown menu, one of: PHScalars, array of PHScalar, custom type

+from there we can create `myFieldName: MySelectedType`

-we can then show:
+we can then create and show:

 ```graphql
 """